DSCN2645

 IMG_0988

 The Old Stone House partnered with Brooklyn Botanic Garden in 2009 to construct 3 mega-bins at MS 51.
 We used these for our annual pumpkin smash, for landscape waste and in partnership with restaurants as a study for the MS 51 Science Fair.
 Cafe Martin supplied buckets of coffee and Rosewater restaurant brought vegetable waste.
-Classes compared how various materials performed by tracking temperatures and examining the material and biological life within it.
+Classes compared how various materials performed by tracking temperatures, examining the material and exploring the biological life within it.

 The Old Stone House and PSFC built 3 extra-sturdy bins in the OSH educational Farm Garden in May 2014.
 A neighborhood compost club was started in 2016.
 Volunteers from Brooklyn Botanic Gardens trained neighbors who wanted to participate.
 Connecting them to the garden had several positive results: more material, more support and great feedback.
 Thanks to a grant from Citizen’s Committee for NYC and major support from the Park Slope Food Coop, compost is made onsite and continually enriches the gardens .
 Special thanks to our designer/carpenters Lloyd Hicks and Tom Twente and to Joe Holtz and Phil Collosi at PSFC for making the bins possible.